rlqualls/sugarcane/README.md

 ## Usage Examples

-Navigate to the root of your project and run sugarcane
+To run the default checks on all files in your project, navigate to the project root and run sugarcane

     $ sugarcane